LouieOHagan/Simple-Weather-Website/README.md

 - ~~Look in to issue on Safari browser of times not showing up and showing Undefinded Nan:00~~ - **Implemented & Fixed 21/03/20**
 - Add help section or popup to better explain search system and format
 - ~~Convert all units from px to rem in css~~ - **Implemented 22/03/20**
+- Add titles to easily distinguish what each card and carousel are for, better UX.

 ###### Last Updated: 02:40am GMT - 22/03/20